-Granny Goodness scowled as Knockout prostrated herself before the sturdy old hag.
+On the world of Apokolips, Granny Goodness scowled as Knockout prostrated herself before the sturdy old hag.
 The tall, reddish-blonde woman had kidnapped little Princess Diana, the former Wonder Woman, in an effort to redeem herself in the eyes of her fierce mistress.
-The redemption was needed, because the warrior woman had fallen into the magical clutches of the mortal called the Enchantress before being freed by another of Granny’s pupils from the elite warrior band called the Female Furies.
-This shame had caused Knockout to lose her old position, and she now found herself beneath such youths as Gilotina and Malice Vunderbar in status.
+The redemption was needed, because the warrior woman had earlier fallen into the magical clutches of the mortal called the Enchantress before being freed by another of Granny’s pupils from the elite warrior band called the Female Furies. (*) This shame had caused Knockout to lose her old position, and she now found herself even beneath such youths as Gilotina and Malice Vundabar in status.

 “You bring this Earthly whelp to me?
 You think that I desire another mewling infant?” mocked Granny.

-The New Titans arrived in the nightmarish area called Armagetto, where the oppressed lived in perpetual fear of their dread master Darkseid and his cruel group of warriors.
+The New Titans arrived in the nightmarish area called Armagetto, where the oppressed, poverty-stricken people, known as hunger dogs, lived in perpetual fear of their dread master Darkseid and his cruel group of warriors.

 Cyborg whistled softly.
 “Man!
 This place makes my apartment look like Michael Jackson’s ranch.”